vandydata/scGenePanel/README.md

 # scGenePanel

-scGenePanel creates a multipanel visualization for various gene expression metrics on user defined gene, sample group and cell types using single-cell RNAseq data.
+scGenePanel creates a multi-panel visualization for various gene expression metrics on user defined gene, sample group and cell types using single-cell RNAseq data.

 ## Features